A categorical K\"unneth formula for constructible Weil sheaves

 We denote by

-the resulting full subcategories of $\D(X_1^\Weil\x\ldots\x X_n^\Weil,\Lambda)$ consisting of ind-lisse, respectively ind-constructible objects.
-Both categories are naturally commutative algebra objects in $\PrSt_{\Lambda_*}$ (see the notation from \refsect{prelude}), that is, presentable stable $\Lambda_*$-linear symmetric monoidal \ii-categories where $\Lambda_*:=\Gamma(*,\Lambda)$ is the ring underlying $\Lambda$.
+the resulting full subcategories of $\D(X_1^\Weil\x\ldots\x X_n^\Weil,\Lambda)$ consisting of ind-lisse, resp.~ind-constructible objects.
+Both categories are naturally commutative algebra objects in $\PrSt_{\Lambda_*}$ (see the notation from \refsect{recollections}), that is, presentable stable $\Lambda_*$-linear symmetric monoidal \ii-categories where $\Lambda_*:=\Gamma(*,\Lambda)$ is the ring underlying $\Lambda$.
 It is immediate from \thref{ind.lisse.cons.defi} that the equivalence \eqref{eqn--derived.cat.weil.sheaves.products.limit} restricts to an equivalence

 for $\bullet \in \{\indlis, \indcons\}$.